 Wolf removal and reintroduction in Yellowstone National Park have had profound effects on the ecosystem, especially on the interactions of wolves, elk, and aspen.
 In partnership with the National Park Service, Utah State University, and the University of Wisconsin–Stevens Point, the team analyzed aspen extent in 1954 by digitizing historical imagery and quantified 2021 aspen extent using a random forest model and a phenological method.
-This project quantified and visualized 70 years of change in aspen extent in northern Yellowstone National Park using NASA Earth observations, which can be used to inform future rewilding decisions.
+This project quantified and visualized 70 years of change in aspen extent in northern Yellowstone National Park using NASA Earth observations and aerial imagery, which can be used to inform future rewilding decisions.

 Abstract: